Rajpratik71/zfs_wiki/Ubuntu-17.04-Root-on-ZFS.md

 Computers that have less than 2 GiB of memory run ZFS slowly.
 4 GiB of memory is recommended for normal performance in basic workloads.
 If you wish to use deduplication, you will need [massive amounts of RAM](http://wiki.freebsd.org/ZFSTuningGuide#Deduplication).
 Enabling deduplication is a permanent change that cannot be easily reverted.

-## Reporting Bugs
+## Support

-If you have bugs or feature requests related to this HOWTO, please [file a new issue](https://github.com/zfsonlinux/zfs/issues/new) and mention @rlaager.
+If you need help, reach out to the community using the [zfs-discuss mailing list](http://list.zfsonlinux.org/mailman/listinfo/zfs-discuss) or IRC at #zfsonlinux on FreeNode.
+If you have a bug report or feature request related to this HOWTO, please [file a new issue](https://github.com/zfsonlinux/zfs/issues/new) and mention @gmelikov and @rlaager.

 ## Encryption